Summer Camps for Kids with Autism and Special Needs

 ACCESS LEISURE SUMMER CAMP

-Access Leisure is proud to provide an enriching summer camp to those with sensory, intellectual, developmental, and physical disabilities.
+Access Leisure is proud to provide an enriching summer camps for kids with autism specially those with sensory, intellectual, developmental, and physical disabilities.
 The camp runs Monday to Friday with choices from fishing, arts and crafts, nature walks, and swimming, to other special education related outdoor activities.
 Access Leisure is a program of the City of Sacramento Department of Parks and Recreation.

 Dates: June 17-21